willi-esti/heimdall/steps.md

 5. Install PostgreSQL and Prisma.
 6. Set up Prisma schema and generate client.
 7. Implement JWT authentication.
+8. Install and set up Swagger using `swagger-jsdoc` and `swagger-ui-express`.
+9. Set up a custom logger with colorized output and log levels (e.g., info, warn, error) to replace `console.log`.
-8. Create a `Dockerfile` for the backend.
+10. Create a `Dockerfile` for the backend.
-9. Create a `docker-compose.yml` for backend and database.
+11. Create a `docker-compose.yml` for backend and database.

 ## Phase 2 — Base Models